HVML/HVML-Docs/en/hvml-spec-v1.0-en-new.md

     </init>
 ```

-The above code, when the calculated even number is greater than `100`, will fall back to the fourth stack frame, reach the stack frame corresponding to the `init` element, and then start execution from the next sub-action element of the element corresponding to the stack frame, That is, the actions defined by the `ol` outer element.
+The above code, when the calculated even number is greater than `100`, it will fall back to the fourth stack frame and reach the stack frame corresponding to `init` element, and then start execution from the next sub-action element of the element corresponding to the stack frame, That is, the actions defined by `ol` outer element.

-When the `back` element uses the `silently` adverb attribute, no exception will be generated, and it will be processed according to the following rules:
+When `back` element uses `silently` adverb attribute, no exception will be generated.
+And it will be processed according to the following rules:

-- Unrecognized `to` attribute values or stack frames that fail to evaluate or are invalid will be treated as falling back to the top stack frame.
+- Unrecognized `to` attribute value or fail to evaluate or stack frames, will be treated as falling back to the top stack frame.
-- When the `with` attribute value is not specified, it will be treated as `undefined`, and the context variable after fallback will not be changed.
+- When `with` attribute value is not specified, it will be treated as `undefined`, and the context variable after fallback will not be changed.
-- If the `with` attribute fails to evaluate, treat it as `undefined`.
+- If `with` attribute fails to evaluate, treat it as `undefined`.

-Use the `with` attribute value to define an operation that can replace the result data of the context variable after the fallback, which helps the program control the execution logic.
+Use `with` attribute value to define an operation that can replace the result data of the context variable after the fallback, which helps the program control the execution logic.
 For example, when an exception is caught:

 ```hvml
 <body>